Upper bound of discrepancies of divisors computing minimal log discrepancies on surfaces: Introduction

 \begin{conj}[MN conjecture for smooth varieties] Let $A$ be a smooth variety of dimension $N$ over an algebraically closed field with a closed point $0$.
 Given a finite subset $I$ of the positive real numbers, there exists a positive integer $\ell_{N,I}$ depending only on $N$ and $I$ such that for any $\mathbb{R}$-ideal $\mathfrak{a}$ with exponents in $I$, there exists a prime divisor $E$ over $A$ that computes {\rm{mld}}$(0;A,\mathfrak{a})$ and such that its log discrepancy $k_E+1\leq \ell_{N,I}$. \end{conj} MN conjecture is important in birational geometry.
-It is proved in \cite{MN} that this conjecture implies the ACC conjecture for mld in characteristic 0.
-Then Kawakita \cite[Theorem 4.6]{Ka} proves the converse also holds for threefolds.
-Besides, MN conjecture also plays an important role on basic properties of singularities, for example, it guarantees lower semi-continuity of Mather-Jacobian mld and also stability of Mather-Jacobian log canonicity under small deformations which are not known for positive characteristic (see Theorem 1.3 and Proposition 1.7 in \cite{Is1}).
+It was proved in \cite{MN} that this conjecture implies the ACC conjecture for mld on a fixed germ in characteristic 0.
+Kawakita \cite[Theorem 4.6]{Ka} proved that the converse also holds for threefolds.
+Besides, MN conjecture also plays an important role on basic properties of singularities, for example, it guarantees lower semi-continuity of Mather-Jacobian mld and also stability of Mather-Jacobian log canonicity under small deformations, which are not known in positive characteristic (see Theorem 1.3 and Proposition 1.7 in \cite{Ish1}).

-For surfaces over the base field of characteristic 0, it is proved by Musta\c t\v a and Nakamura \cite{MN} that MN conjecture holds.
-In this case, Alexeev \cite[Lemma 3.7]{Al} proves that it still holds even when $I$ is just a DCC set but not a finite set, under the assumption that $\mathfrak{a}$ is locally principle (i.e. an $\mathbb R$-divisor) and \rm{mld}$(0;A,\mathfrak{a})\geq 0$.
+For surface germs in characteristic 0, MN conjecture was proved by Musta\c t\v a and Nakamura \cite{MN}, and Alexeev \cite[Lemma 3.7]{Ale} proved that it still holds when $I$ is just a DCC set but not a finite set, under the assumption that $\mathfrak{a}$ is locally principle (i.e. an $\mathbb R$-divisor) and \rm{mld}$(0;A,\mathfrak{a})\geq 0$.
 One can see \cite[Theorem B.1]{CH} for a proof of Alexeev's result.
-Han and Luo \cite[Theorem 1.3]{HL} prove it in a more general setting: $I$ is a subset of $\mathbb R_{>0}$ such that
+Han and Luo \cite[Theorem 1.3]{HL} extended MN conjecture to the case that the germ is not necessary fixed and proved it for surfaces in characteristic 0.
+As one of key steps in their proof, they showed MN conjecture for the smooth surface germ in characteristic 0 in a more general setting: $I$ is a subset of $\mathbb R_{>0}$ such that

 Note that this condition is satisfied for any DCC sets (see \cite[Lemma 3.2]{HL}).
-They also give a explicit upper bound which only depends on $\gamma$.
+They also gived an explicit upper bound which only depends on $\gamma$.

 \begin{thm}\cite[Theorem 1.3]{HL} Given a subset $I$ of the positive real numbers such that

 for some $\gamma\in(0,1]$.
 Let $X$ be a smooth surface over $\mathbb C$ with a closed point 0 and $B$ an effective $\mathbb R$-divisors on $X$ with coefficients in $I$ such that {\rm{mld}}$(0;X,B)\geq 0$.
 Then there exists a prime divisor $E$ over $X$ that computes {\rm{mld}}$(0;X,B)$ and with its log discrepancy $k_E+1\leq 2^{N_0}$, where